Benunc/better-click-to-tweet/better-click-to-tweet/tags/3.2/readme.txt

 == Changelog ==

-= 3.2.2 =
-* fixed bug that was causing the URL not to display on certain clicks after the 3.2 update (thanks @aa_stardust for the heads up!)

-= 3.2.1 =
-* fixed the truncation math given the new options to remove the url (as of 3.2) and via (as of 3.1), to correctly get back all those lost characters.

 = 3.2 =
 * added the ability to leave off the url on a tweet-by-tweet basis (handwritten shortcodes only, the visual editor will not show it as an option on the popup window)
 * code modifications for clarity.